NgenNo9/project-1-DateIRL/README.md

 1. I logged into [GitHub](https://GitHub.com/).
 2. From the list of Repositories, I selected the [DateIRL repository](https://github.com/NgenNo9/project-1-DateIRL).
-3. From the Repository's sub-headings, I selected "Settings".
+3. From the Repository's sub-headings, I selected `Settings`.
-4. In the left navigation menu, I selected the "Pages" area.
+4. In the left navigation menu, I selected the `Pages` area.
-5. From the dropdown list under the "Source" heading, select "main".
+5. From the dropdown list under the `Source` heading, select `main`.
 6. A second drop-down menu appeared.
-This was left at the default value, "/root".
+This was left at the default value, `/root`.
-7. I clicked "Save".
+7. I clicked `Save`.
 8. On Page refresh, the link to the deployed site was available in a green sub-section with a check-mark icon next to it.

 ---